instafluff0/C3X_Districts/Renderer/docs/retained_renderer_plan.md

 glow are defined in independent guarded block projections, so their depth values cannot be pasted into one full-view depth space.
 Failed full-view code was removed rather than retained behind a switch.

-**Selected next experiment:** build a small true guarded animation atlas, first for a fixed subset of wave blocks.
-Each 136x136 atlas cell will keep its own local projection, 4-pixel city-glow guard, scene-linear MSAA color and depth.
-Attach an atlas-cell transform to each wave draw and render all selected cells in one submission, then use the already-proven packed readback.
-Gate the first four-cell version on exact pixels, zero fallback/recovery and at least 512 MiB contiguous VA; expand geometrically (4, 16, then all visible wave cells) only while those gates pass.
-Once wave batching is exact, reuse the same path for resource bodies and overlap readback with the next 15 Hz animation tick through a bounded staging ring.
-Frozen units remain cached; only native-directed worker, selection and combat cursors prepare new poses.
-This preserves the existing Civ III bitmap boundary while adopting the batching and pipelining used by modern renderers.

 The first four-block shortcut reused the existing 264x264 city-fidelity region target.
 It completed with zero fallback/recovery, no timed geometry build or